Futsal Canadian Championship

+2023 also added a women's championship, won by Xtrême from Quebec in a field of eight teams.

 Assistant Canadian Men's National Futsal Coach, Lorenzo Redwood, is the most successful coach in the competition, having won three national titles, 2016 with Toronto United Futsal, and in 2018 and 2019 with Toronto Idolo.

 Since 2017, matches have been broadcast internationally via Canada Soccer's YouTube channel.

-Participating clubs have come from Yukon, Alberta, Nunavut, Saskatchewan, Manitoba, Ontario, and Quebec.
+Participating clubs have come from British Columbia, Yukon, Alberta, Nunavut, Saskatchewan, Manitoba, Ontario, and Quebec.